 Prevention

-Breeders should pay attention to the health of the joints when selecting parent animals and only use dogs for breeding that show no signs of osteochondrosis or OCD.
+Breeders should pay attention to joint health when selecting parent animals and only use dogs for breeding that show no signs of osteochondrosis or OCD.
 Genetic counseling can be helpful in reducing the risk of these diseases in breeding lines.

 Outlook on current research